xgrg/nisnap/README.md

         instance.
 Default: SPM12_SEGMENT_T2T1_COREG

     axes: string, or a tuple of strings
-        Choose the direction of the cuts (among 'A', 'S', 'C', 'AXIAL', 'SAGITTAL' or 'CORONAL', or lowercase)
+        Choose the direction of the cuts (among 'x', 'y', 'z')

     raw: boolean, optional
         If True, the segmentation maps will be plotted over a background image